 TOC = Table of Contents

-1) While in Administrative mode, drill into the Title Administration window, either via the Manage Titles edit grid, or through a catalog’s list view by drilling into an individual title’s tools icon, to find the Marketing Content screen.
-There, you can access all title descriptions for a given listing.
+1) While in Administrative mode, open the Title Administration window, either via the Manage Titles screen, or through a catalog’s list view by drilling into an individual title’s tools icon, to find the Marketing Content screen.
+There, you can access all title descriptions for a given title.
 Yellow stars appear next to attributes when content has been saved for them.

-If you aren’t sending us title descriptions, or marketing content, via ONIX or Excel, then it’s safe for you to edit/update them here.
+If you aren’t sending marketing content/title descriptions to Edelweiss via ONIX or Excel, then it’s safe for you to edit/update them here (if you do send this data via ONIX or other feeds, manual edits and additions may be overwritten!).
 As you can see, you have access to various formatting options, along with the ability to insert a hyperlink or image.
-Be sure to click the Save/disk icon to the upper left of the text editor box before moving on to another description type or attribute.
+Be sure to click the Save icon to the upper left of the text editor box before moving on to another description type or attribute.

-- If you click on a yellow alert sign the text box will be blank, as the description is coming from another market.
-If you add content here, it will replace the (currently displayed) default, fallback content, for the market you’re in now.
-If you hover over the yellow sign, it will show you which market the content is coming from.
+• If see a yellow alert sign, the text box will be blank, as the existing content is coming from another market.
+If you add content here, it will replace the currently displayed default/fallback content, for the market you’re currently viewing.
+If you hover over the yellow sign, you’ll be shown which market the content is coming from.

-Using a very simple, two-column spreadsheet is the quickest, most immediate way to update many title descriptions at once.
+Using a very simple two-column spreadsheet is the quickest and most immediate way to update many title descriptions at once.

-1) From the Manage Titles catalog edit grid, when you click on the Import Descriptions download icon here.
-You’ll see this screen:
+1) From the Manage Titles window, clicking on the Import Descriptions icon will populate the screen shown below.

-2) Click on the Example Excel File Format link here to obtain a simple template to use, or create your own.
+2) Click on the Example Excel File Format (here) to obtain a simple template to use, or create your own.
 It should only contain two columns:

-- #1: ISBN – this can be the ISBN-10 or ISBN-13 of the title, preferably without hyphens
+• #1: ISBN – this can be the ISBN-10 or ISBN-13 of a title, preferably without hyphens

-- #2: Description – Each file should only contain one specific type of description (e.g. just title Summaries or Key Selling Points).
-Be sure to include all HTML and style coding to indicate bullet points, line breaks, and any special formatting, and paragraph opener/closers.
+• #2: Description – Each file should only contain one specific type of description (e.g. just title Summaries or Key Selling Points).
+Be sure to include all HTML and style coding to indicate bullet points, line breaks, any special formatting, and paragraph openers/closers.
 Broken HTML, especially when there is no paragraph closer included, is the leading cause of Print/PDF issues where a description abruptly cuts off or the next title fails to appear.

 3) Choose your file and click Import

 You will receive a confirmation if the upload was successful.
-The Advanced option here allows you to Convert End-Of-Line Characters To HTML <br/> Tags, thereby ensuring new line breaks will appear.
+You’ll notice an Advanced option here that allows you to convert end-of-line characters to HTML <br/> tags, thereby ensuring new line breaks will appear.
 Try it out!

 This is how ONIX OtherText node CodeValues & Descriptions map to Edelweiss Descriptions.
 Note that a few of these codes may need to be configured specially for your account.
 Contact Support@abovethetreeline.com if you are interested in setting up this special mapping for your ONIX feed.